BIBI78/NewDiceGame/README.md

 ### ADDITIONAL NOTES ###
 * In the CSS file I created seperate files for each html page so I could keep things neat.
-* I created seperate JS files for the same reason and I have included a library.js file that is not used but contains all the js for all pages just in case.
+* I created seperate JS files for the same reason mentioned above and I have included a library.js file that is not used but contains all the js for all pages just in case.
 * It was difficult to keep up with all the coding convetions.
-* It should be noted that I removed the ability to roll "nonsense2 rolls, that is to say rolls that make the player roll again and mean nothing.
-I thought including it would make things to confusing for the uninitiated and seem kind of redundant
+* It should be noted that I removed the ability to roll "nonsense" rolls, that is to say rolls that make the player roll again and mean nothing.
+I thought including it would make things to confusing for the uninitiated and it seemed kind of redundant.
-* I learned a lot here the hard way.